 Haroldson Industries Spur

-Located at 10819 120th Avenue NE, Haroldson Industries was one of the very first occupants of Pac-Mac, arriving in May, 1963, and the first to be served by the NP.
+Located at 10819 120th Avenue NE (the south end of Par-Mac), Haroldson Industries was one of the very first occupants of Pac-Mac, arriving in May, 1963, and the first to be served by the Northern Pacific.
 Their business was manufacturing a new type of high-pressure plastic-finished furniture with a plywood, particle board, or hardwood core, that was later adopted by major manufacturers such as Drexel.

 The Lake Washington Land Co., the parent company behind Par-Mac, petitioned the NP for a spur in April, which quickly approved and presumably built shortly thereafter.
 The spur was a fairly-lengthy 870’, given the position of the building relative to the NP’s main track, and also due to an elevation difference.

 By October, 1966, Haroldson had doubled in size, with 50+ production workers plus sales staff, and had increased the building’s size from 32,000 sf to 41,600 sf by adding a 60′ extension to the north side, and had opened a sister plant in Vancouver, BC.
 By 1968, most of their sales came from furniture for dining rooms and bedrooms along with furniture known as “occasional”, with growth coming from the furnished apartment, hotel, and institutional sectors, with a large contract for the GSA in southeast Asia, presumably related to the Vietnam War.
 Haroldson appears to have closed sometime in 1975.

 BN records from 1991 indicate that Eastside Glass & Paint received railroad service at this location.
 This firm became a building tenant circa 1982, and was last listed as a tenant circa 1991.
 Weathervane Window Co. also became a tenant in 1982 and was last listed in 2004, but BN records do not mention it.